Strange Peace

-Strange Peace is the third studio album by Canadian noise rock three-piece band METZ.
-It was released on September 22, 2017 through Sub Pop Records.
-Live-to-tape recording sessions took place at Electrical Audio in Chicago with Steve Albini, at the Woodshed in Toronto and at Baskitball 4 Life with Graham Walsh, and at the Nursery with member Alex Edkins.
-Production was handled by METZ.
+Strange Peace is the third studio album by Canadian noise rock three-piece band Metz.
+It was released on September 22, 2017, through Sub Pop.
+The live-to-tape recording sessions took place at Electrical Audio in Chicago with Steve Albini, at the Woodshed in Toronto and at Basketball 4 Life with Graham Walsh, and at the Nursery with member Alex Edkins.
+The album was produced by the band.

 Promotion and release

 On July 11, 2017, the album was previewed with the release of the song "Cellophane" via streaming, along the way revealing the title of the album, its release date, track list, cover artwork and supporting tour.
 It was also revealed that the band have worked with Steve Albini, who provided live-to-tape recording of Strange Peace during four days at his Chicago-based studio Electrical Audio, which was booked for a week by the trio.
 On August 2, 2017, the group shared the second song from the album, "Drained Lake", for which an acompaying music video was released later in October 2017.
-The third promotional single from the album, "Mess of Wires", was released on August 22, 2017 also via streaming.
+The third promotional single from the album, "Mess of Wires", was released on August 22, 2017, also via streaming.
 The fourth and final promotional single, "Common Trash" was released in CDr format along with the album on September 22, 2017.

 Celebrating 30 years of Sub Pop, the song "Escalator Teeth" b/w "On and On" was released as a part of 'SPF30 Singles Spectacular' series on September 27, 2018.